Abu Dhabi to launch region’s first Earth Observation satellite manufacturing hub

 PHOTO

-His Excellency Badr Al-Olama, Director General of ADIO, said: “This strategic partnership brings together global capability and national ambition.
+Badr Al-Olama, Director-General of ADIO, said, “This strategic partnership brings together global capability and national ambition.
 By enabling transformative companies like Space42 to scale breakthrough technologies here in Abu Dhabi, we are delivering on our mandate to accelerate the emirate’s economic growth and establish future-ready industries.
 The transformational project demonstrates Abu Dhabi’s vision in action, enabling knowledge transfer, advancing critical infrastructure and delivering sustainable economic impact.”

 Operated by Space42, Space42 Space Systems will oversee the full manufacturing lifecycle, from system design to launch readiness.
 It advances the company’s goal of building sovereign Earth Observation capabilities while anchoring a space ecosystem that can scale globally from Abu Dhabi.